IgorMarinhoArgollo/trybe-soccer-club/README.md

   The Trybe Soccer Club Project was developed for educational purposes in the Backend module of the Full Stack Web Development Course at Trybe. <br> In addition to the backend part (developed in Node.js and ExpressJS in TypeScript), the project has a relational database developed in MySQL, through the Sequelize Object Relational Mapping (ORM) tool. <br>
   The frontend part of this web application was developed and provided by trybe.<br><br>

+## Live
+  * Locally the application is working as it should, however, due to the non-gratuity of the Heroku database service, the database implementation was not carried out.
+Therefore, to test the application, just follow the steps indicated in the section on how to run and test the application.

 ## My Goals
 * Develop the Backend of a football league table manager;